By using this site, you agree to the Privacy Policy and Terms of Use.

 Global fortification programs deliver consistent results

 More than 80 countries have implemented mandatory folic acid fortification of grain products since the late 1990s.
-Research published in The Lancet demonstrates remarkable consistency in outcomes across diverse populations and healthcare systems.
+The Lancet demonstrates remarkable consistency in outcomes across diverse populations and healthcare systems.

 The United States saw spina bifida rates drop from 3.5 to 2.0 per 10,000 births within five years of fortification beginning in 1998.
 Similar patterns emerged in Canada, Chile, and other early adopters.
 Even countries with high rates of MTHFR variants, including certain Mediterranean and Asian populations, experienced substantial benefits.